maxplanck-ie/ultraheatmap/README.md

                 -g REFINDICES [REFINDICES ...],
                 --groupUsingSamples REFINDICES [REFINDICES ...]
+                sample indices (order of the bigwig files given via -S).
-                sample indices, 1-based, to define the
+                It is 1-based and is used to define the reference samples.
-                reference samples.
-The reference samples will be used for sorting/clustering the regions, before all samples will be used to generate the output matrix.
+                The reference samples will be used for sorting/clustering the regions (given bed files), before all samples will be used to generate the output matrix.
 Several indices can be added while separated by space from each other.
-Default it None and will take all the samples into account to sort/cluster the regions.
+Default is None and will take all the samples into account to sort/cluster the regions.
                 (default: None)

                 -p NUMBEROFPROCESSORS [NUMBEROFPROCESSORS ...],